armory/docs/content/en/docs/spinnaker-user-guides/kustomize-manifests.md

 ## Overview of Kustomize

 Kustomize is a tool that lets you create customized Kubernetes deployments without modifying underlying YAML configuration files.
 Since the files remain unchanged, others are able to reuse the same files to build their own customizations.
 Your customizations are stored in a file called `kustomization.yaml`.
-If configuration changes are needed, the underlying YAML files and `kustomization.yaml` can be updated independently of each other.
+If you need to make configuration changes, the underlying YAML files and `kustomization.yaml` can be updated independently of each other.
 ​
 To learn more about Kustomize and how to define a `kustomization.yaml` file, see the following links:
 ​